 This is a very old variety that dates back to the ancient world and comes from around the Mediterranean region.
 This true globetrotter is the lively and spicy representative of the enlarged Muscat family.

 Origin: Unknown, but possibly from Italy or Greece

 Vineyard area: Since the end of the last century, this variety has been planted more and more, and has increasing market significance.
 Between 1999 and 2015, its vineyard coverage increased from 143 ha to 864 ha.

 Important ampelographic features

 Leaf: medium-sized, five lobes, deeply serrated, with sharp pointed teeth and nodules at the tips

-Grape cluster: medium, loose to dense round berries, conical, greenish yellow (Yellow Muscat) or meat red (Red Muskateller) in colour; nutmeg flavour
+Grape cluster: medium, loose to dense round berries, conical, greenish yellow (Gelber Muskateller) or raw-meat red (Roter Muskateller) in colour; nutmeg flavour

 Ripening time: late

 Wine: Delivers wines with a more or less intense nutmeg aroma and flavour.
-With too little ripeness, the wines are low in extract and therefore thin and have marked acidity.
-The Muskateller is especially delicious as an aperitif and with appetizers.
+With too little ripeness, the wines are low in extract and therefore thin and with intrusive acidity.
+The Muskateller is especially delicious as an apéritif and with appetizers.